Mt Duval (37)

 Longitude: 144.429

 Site description: Sandstone cliffs, vine forest and deep permanent waterholes are found along Porcupine Creek, with savanna plains and woodlands surrounding Porcupine Gorge.
 Porcupine Gorge National Park covers 5410ha, with the gorge fringing approximately 25km of Porcupine Creek.
+This site was decommissioned in 2024.

 White Mountains National Park (33)